Ryan Tedder: OneRepublic

-On May 17, 2019, they released the single "Rescue Me".
-On August 27, 2019, OneRepublic announced the single "Wanted", which was released on September 6.
+On May 17, 2019, the band released the single "Rescue Me".
+On August 27, OneRepublic announced the single "Wanted", which was released on September 6.
 A promotional single, "Somebody to Love", was released on September 11.
-On August 26, and 27, 2019, they performed at Red Rocks to a special first-ever collaboration with the Colorado Symphony with songs chosen and crafted with the orchestra, the band, and Red Rocks acoustics in mind.
+On August 26 and 27, they performed at Red Rocks to a special first-ever collaboration with the Colorado Symphony with songs chosen and crafted with the orchestra, the band, and Red Rocks acoustics in mind.
 On September 15, 2019, Tedder announced that the new album was to be titled called Human, and would be released in November 2019.
 "Rescue Me", "Wanted" and "Somebody to Love" are all scheduled to be on the album.

 On November 19, 2019, Tedder said that the album is planned to be released in spring 2020.
 On January 22, 2020, Tedder announced over Instagram that the new album would be wrapped by March.
 On March 10, 2020, the band announced their third single "Didn't I", which was released on March 13, 2020.
 Human was announced on the same day to be set for release on May 8, 2020.
 "Better Days" was released as the fourth single from the album on March 25, 2020, with all proceeds donated to MusiCares.
 As a result of the COVID-19 pandemic, the band announced the release of Human to have been postponed to the fall of 2020.

-In May 2021, the band released the song "Run" along with a music video.
-On July 1, 2021, they announced that Human would be released on August 27 and later on August 11, 2021 revealed the tracklist with 16 songs on the deluxe and 13 on the standard version.
-The album came out as scheduled on August 27 along with the single and a music video for "Someday".
+On May 5, 2021, the band released the song "Run" along with a music video.
+On July 1, 2021, they announced that Human would be released on August 27 and later on August 11, 2021, revealed the tracklist with 16 songs on the deluxe and 13 on the standard version.
+The album came out as scheduled on August 27 along with the single "Someday", along with a music video as well.

 Tedder is a multi-instrumentalist.
-During OneRepublic's performances, he switches from singing lead vocals to playing guitar, bass guitar, glockenspiel, tambourine, or piano.
+During OneRepublic's performances, he switches from singing lead vocals to playing guitar, bass guitar, tambourine, or piano.
 On occasion, he plays drums alongside the band's main percussionist, Eddie Fisher.

 Solo career

-In 2019, Tedder wrote and produced his solo single debut "Right Where I'm Supposed to Be" as the Official Song of the 2019 Special Olympics World Summer Games in Abu Dhabi, United Arab Emirates in collaboration with Avril Lavigne, Luis Fonsi, Hussain Al Jassmi, Assala Nasri and Tamer Hosny.
+In 2019, Tedder wrote and produced his solo single debut "Right Where I'm Supposed to Be" as the Official Song of the 2019 Special Olympics World Summer Games in Abu Dhabi, United Arab Emirates in collaboration with Avril Lavigne, Luis Fonsi, Hussain Al Jassmi, Assala Nasri, and Tamer Hosny.

 Songland

 In 2019, it was announced that Tedder would be a mentor and producer-host on NBC's Songland alongside Ester Dean and Shane McAnally.
-To date the show has had two seasons, with songs produced and written with Tedder being released in more episodes as compared to the fellow hosts.
+The show aired for two seasons, with songs produced and written with Tedder being released in more episodes than compared to the program's fellow hosts.